hormonelle-akne-ursachen-und-natuerliche-loesungen

 • Lactobacillus reuteri PBS072

-You’ll find these three strains of bacteria in their clinically effective dosage as a dietary supplement in Ogaenics Beauty and the Bs Pure Skin Complex.
-Plus, Beauty and the Bs also contains all the B vitamins for your hormonal balance.
+You will find these three bacterial strains in their clinically effective dosage as a dietary supplement in the Ogaenics Beauty and the Bs Pure Skin Complex.
+Beauty and the Bs also contains all the B vitamins for your hormonal balance.

 Vitamin D